To Top

 Salesforce Einstein 1 Service Edition ($500/user/month):

 This plan provides even more features than Unlimited.
-It includes Digital Channels, Service Intelligence, and integration with Slack.
+It includes Digital Channels, Service Intelligence, and Slack integration.

 Users also receive access to Einstein Copilot, which uses generative AI to improve service efficiency and support decision-making.